School of Medicine

 Dr. Martella’s community service has included a position on the board of directors of Camp Good Days and Special Times, a nonprofit organization that provides services for children who have cancer, have a parent or sibling with cancer, or have lost a parent or sibling to the disease.
 He has served on several leadership roles and has a deep dedication to furthering diversity and inclusion throughout the healthcare system.

-Basic Life Research Scientist, Radiation Oncology - Radiation Therapy
+Director of Pre-clinical Radiotherapy, Radiation Oncology - Radiation Therapy

 Current Role at StanfordI am currently responsible for the design and delivery of the pre-clinical in-vivo irradiations with ultra-high dose-rate (FLASH), using a clinical Linac at the Cancer Center.
 I deliver irradiation for collaborators but also managing animal experiments for our group; from the development of tumors models and handling of the animals to the design of 3D printed shields for radiation and radiotherapy dosimetry.